 \subsection{Note Added}

-We want to emphasize towards the reader that we mainly focused on the principle feasibility of Skat as an example for an imperfect information card game to be solved by a quantum computer.
-We are aware of the fact that we did not include many major features of the game and the belonging game rules themselves, such as additional information due to the bidding process, picking up the Skat or putting it, raising your bids with so-called \emph{hand} games or even tactical situations that require completely different actions by the players in order to win.
+It should be emphasized that the main focus was the feasibility in principle of solving Skat, as an example of an imperfect-information card game, with a quantum computer.
+Many major features of the game and the corresponding game rules themselves were not included, such as additional information from the bidding process, picking up or putting the Skat, raising bids through so-called \emph{hand} games or even tactical situations that require completely different actions by the players in order to win.